 Data synchronization helps you replicate data between two databases in real time.
 It is applicable to scenarios such as off-site disaster recovery, cross-region data synchronization, and data synchronization between OLTP and OLAP.

 Data synchronization between a RDS instances in a classic network and a RDS instances in a VPC network.

 Data synchronization between two RDS instances under different Alibaba Cloud accounts.

-To synchronize data between two instances, you must create a synchronization task (that is, the basic unit of data synchronication) on the DTS console.
+To synchronize data between two instances, you must create a synchronization task in the DTS console.

 Synchronization task displays different status on creation and progress.

 |Not started||Synchronization task is configured, but not started.||

 |Initializing||Synchronization task is migrating the existing data from the source instance to the target instance.||